moritzbroe/terminal_minecraft/README.md

 # terminal_minecraft

-in linux compile with:
+in linux compile with
-gcc terminal_minecraft.c -lm -lX11
+`gcc terminal_minecraft.c -lm -lX11`

 controls:
 - use arrow keys for moving